DurgeshTamhane/DurgeshTamhane.github.io/_publications/2021-10-01_IEEE_Sensors_Journal.md

 paving the way for portable, field-deployable NDT systems for real-time rebar corrosion monitoring.

 ## Key Findings
-- **PEC probe design:** Compact coil + AMR sensor probe detects rebar corrosion at lift-offs up to 55 mm with only 0.2 A excitation.
+- A pulsed eddy current (PEC) probe with an AMR sensor detects rebar corrosion at lift-offs up to 55 mm with low excitation current.
-- **Feature engineering:** Area-under-the-curve (AUC) features from time-domain PEC signals improve sensitivity over raw signals.
+- Area-under-the-curve (AUC) features from PEC signals improve sensitivity compared to raw signals.
-- **PCA application:** Principal component analysis enhances discr
+- Principal component analysis (PCA) enhances corrosion discrimination and robustness at larger lift-offs.
+- PCA-based features enable quantitative estimation of rebar diameter loss, validated with accelerated corrosion and chamfered samples.